 Diagnosis of eye diseases.
 Treatment of inflammatory eye diseases

-The study of vision for color perception
+Vision test for color perception

 To determine the diagnosis of common ailments, such as conjunctivitis, myopia, cataracts, such diagnostic methods are usually sufficient.
-However, if the eye doctor doubts the diagnosis, then additional methods of examining diseases on specialized equipment carried out in optometric centers are possible.
+However, if the eye doctor doubts the diagnosis, then additional methods of examining diseases using specialized equipment carried out in optometric centers are possible.

 Additional methods in eye diagnostics

-Non-contact modern OCT method is used to determine the condition of the optic nerve and retina.
+The non-contact modern OCT method is used to determine the condition of the optic nerve and retina.

-Symptoms for a mandatory visit to the ophthalmologist
+Symptoms for mandatory contact with an ophthalmologist

 For timely detection of eye diseases and treatment, it is necessary to pay attention to the following symptoms: